themadan/amitness.github.io/content/articles/git-log-of-bert.md

 Modified: 2020-05-09 17:18
 Category: nlp
 Slug: git-log-of-bert
-Summary: What a commit history of version controlled research papers could look like?
+Summary: What a commit history of version-controlled research papers could look like?
 Authors: Amit Chaudhary

 I recently came across an interesting thread on Twitter discussing a hypothetical scenario where research papers are published on GitHub and subsequent papers are diffs over the original paper.
 Information overload has been a real problem in ML with so many new papers coming every month.